 1: Post photos to Instagram that evoke emotion about your brand storytelling

 In line with this, if you want to tell a compelling story through your Instagram images, you need photos that can evoke a certain emotion.
-Create images that will make people miss a certain feeling, realise how frustrating a certain pain point is, anticipate the relief of solving a certain problem, and so on.
+Create images that will make people miss a certain feeling, realize how frustrating a certain pain point is, anticipate the relief of solving a certain problem, and so on.

 The idea is to evoke emotions that will make people pay closer attention to your photos and buy into the story that you’re telling.

-Charity Water, for example, regularly posts photos featuring smiling people to evoke emotions of happiness and fulfilment.
+Charity Water, for example, regularly posts photos featuring smiling people to evoke emotions of happiness and fulfillment.
 This helps tell the story of how the organization and its donors have had a positive impact on the lives of people in developing countries.

 2: Use relatable and funny images in your brand storytelling